Mono or Color Camera?

-If you prefer hunting planets and galaxies using larger focal lengths, you probable better pick a color camera.
+If you prefer hunting galaxies using larger focal lengths, you may better pick a color camera.
 These comparatively bright objects do not take much benefit from monochrome cameras.
 Better invest your money into a more capable mount and optics.

 However, imaging emission and dark nebulae will highly benefit from using a monochrome camera.
 These collect more light through narrowband filters and create somewhat finer noise.
 Only monochrome cameras are able to collect a real luminance signal (full visible light) to enhance overall image contrast.